 A colour display of Climate Zones is available in the NatHERS interactive Climate Zone Map.
 Click on the area of interest to get more information.

-NatHERS Reference Meteorological Year (RMY) climate files for 2012 have been compiled from Bureau of Meteorology (BOM) raw climate data and are used to simulate a typical year for every NatHERS climate zone in Australia.
+Climate data are included in NatHERS Accredited Software.
+NatHERS Reference Meteorological Year (RMY) climate files are compiled from Bureau of Meteorology (BOM) raw climate data and are used to simulate a typical year for every NatHERS climate zone in Australia.

 The files may be provided for research purposes only by the NatHERS Administrator on request.

 For more information and to request NatHERS Climate files please see the Guideline for accessing and using NatHERS climate files.